 Dr. Fritz Könecke returns to Hannover as head of the sales organization after an apprenticeship at Continental Gummi-Werke AG and the business administration in 1928.
 In 1934, he is appointed as a full member of the Board of Management and 1938 as the CEO of Continental Gummi-Werke AG.

+In 1952, Könecke moves to Daimler-Benz AG as Deputy Chairman of the Board of Management and subsequently took over the position of Board Chairman after the sudden death of Heinrich C. Wagner.
+He continues the course of his predecessors and carries out the completely destroyed company in the difficult post-war years with foresight; under his leadership, the company caught up with the international automobile industry again.
 The successful international orientation of Daimler-Benz AG based on the expansion of exports and the building of assembly plants in India, Brazil and Argentina can be put down to him.
-Under Könecke, Daimler-Benz AG became the third-largest German industrial enterprise in terms of sales revenues.
+Under Fritz Könecke, Daimler-Benz AG becomes the third-largest German industrial enterprise in terms of sales revenues.